A noise-robust Monte Carlo method for electric field calculations in EMC3: Monte Carlo Gradient Approximation

 Finally, we reformulate Equation~\eqref{mcga:eq_with_grad} back into a standard diffusion formulation

-Equation \eqref{mcgq:final_vector} is a vector diffusion equation with a source term $ S(t,\r) $.
+Equation \eqref{mcga:final_vector} is a vector diffusion equation with a source term $ S(t,\r) $.

-We aim to solve Equation \eqref{mcgq:final_vector} with a Monte Carlo method.
-However, at present time the writers are not familiar with any Monte Carlo method that can directly approximate vector quantities.
-Instead, we decompose Eq.~\eqref{mcgq:final_vector} into scalar equations for the components $ E_{x} $ and $ E_{y}$
+We aim to solve Equation \eqref{mcga:final_vector} with a Monte Carlo method.
+However, at present, we are not aware of any Monte Carlo method that can directly approximate vector quantities.
+Instead, we decompose Eq.~\eqref{mcga:final_vector} into scalar equations for the components $ E_{x} $ and $ E_{y}$

 Thus, two coupled scalar equations must be solved to approximate the electric field $ \e $ .